Print

 • 3/4 cup unsweetened creamy peanut butter (or substitute almond butter or sunflower seed butter if desired)

-• 1/2 teaspoon or more of hot sauce, or 1/2 of a small jalapeno (optional, for spicy heat)
+• Optional: 1/2 teaspoon or more of hot sauce, or 1/2 of a small jalapeno (optional, for spicy heat)

 Instructions

 2. To prepare the sauce, add all of the sauce ingredients to a high-speed blender and puree until smooth.
+If you don’t have a blender, grate the ginger and garlic, then whisk the sauce ingredients in a bowl until smooth.

 3. Julienne slice or shred the carrots and purple cabbage.